Saturday, September 28, 2019

 At the Corner of Main Street and Lieg Street

-Parking Available on Elizabeth Street
+Parking Available on Elizabeth Street (please enter Elizabeth from East via Lincoln)

-Welcome to the Shawano County 5th Annual Bike/Hike the Barn Quilts, which was one of the to 10 bike events in Wisconsin per Travel Wisconsin 2016!
+Welcome to the Shawano County Bike/Hike the Barn Quilts, which was one of the to 10 bike events in Wisconsin per Travel Wisconsin 2016!
 There are rides/walks/runs for people of all ages and abilities.
 Registrations go to support programs and services of Shawano Pathways, whose mission is to promote tourism, economic growth, healthier living, family fun, and greater opportunities for execise.

-On September 30, 2017, seven scenic rountes varying in distance from 5 to 70 miles will be offered.
+Seven scenic rountes varying in distance from 5 to 70 miles will be offered.
 Beautiful quilt patterns are showcased and enhanced by the fall colors.
 Register for all events at Memorial Athletic Park in Shawano.
 The 5k walk/run is on mapped routes within the city limits.
 Traffic control will be provided for the downtown areas and major intersections.

 17 Mile - Richmond Ride